whtcorpsinc/milevadb-prod/cmd/benchdb/README.md

 multiple jobs, separated by `|`.
 The jobs are executed sequentially.
 The `run` argument has the following options:

-* `create` creates a block.
-Currently it's just a typical simple block, with a few columns.
+* `create` creates a causet.
+Currently it's just a typical simple causet, with a few columns.

-* `truncate` truncates the block.
+* `truncate` truncates the causet.

 * `insert:xxx_yyy` inserts rows with ID in `[xxx, yyy)`. e.g. `insert:0_10000` inserts 10000 rows with ID in range  `[0, 9999)`.